 I think it is strangely serendipitous that my laptop stopped working this last night of the trip.
 Well, the school laptop I use would not work and would turn black immediately even when plugged in.

-When I went to post some pics of amusement park fun from today (Jonah, Will, Nicky and I went on the two biggest, tallest twistiest coasters they had while the other kids enjoyed many other park attractions.
+When I went to post some pics of amusement park fun from today (Jonah, Will, Nicky and I went on the two biggest, tallest twistiest coasters they had while the other kids enjoyed many other park attractions.)
 I'm hunting and pecking to you on my phone as I didn't want to leave you with nothing this last full day.
-I have pictures of our farewell dinner and Calum enjoying his surprise birthday cake.
+I have pictures of our farewell dinner and Callum enjoying his surprise birthday cake.
 We are all so thrilled with the trip and also feel grateful that we shall return to our lives and our loved ones.
 Happy birthday also to my beloved who is so supportive of my travels and the long separations.
 I'll be visiting friends on the weekend and will post promised pics at that time.
-I hope we can have a post- Spain photo taps feat end-of-summer.
 It has been a privilege and an honor to chaperon and experience the dual glory of the choir and the bounty of Spanish goodness.

 Helen Huber (dedicated and exhausted chaperon)